Mulder90/futugram/frontend/README.md

 # futugram - frontend

-Frontend of Futugram - A small web application that allows a user to upload photos and share them with the wider world.
+Frontend of Futugram - A small web application that allows users to upload photos and share them with the wider world.

 ## Demo